mahoney1/test/test2.md

 | :---------------------- | :-----------------------
 | Target multiple txn types **  | see Rocketchat thread for target definition [here](https://chat.hyperledger.org/channel/composer?msg=HaxJg3sHESrPCvzcd)
 | Minimum ACLs to discover a BN | see Rocketchat thread [here](https://chat.hyperledger.org/channel/composer?msg=8KpBjSfTC9ErtzFtk)
+| What does these ACLs mean? | 1. .system.** - recursive System ACL to permit all access - access to all operations and commands in the
+business network, including network access and business access.
+| | 2.  .* is non-recursive.
+| | 3. org.acme.perishable.* - resources under the namespace `perishable`
+| | 4. org.acme.perishable.**  all resources recursively found in the namespace

 ** in the model, transaction `spTransaction` is `abstract` and `SampleTransaction` and `SampleTransaction2` are `extended` transaction types